Unikernel Linux (UKL)

 \subsection{Application support}

 One of the fundamental problems with unikernels is the limited set of applications that they support.
-By their nature, unikernels only enable a single process, excluding any application that requires helper processes, scripts, etc. Moreover, the limited set of interfaces typically requires substantial porting effort for any application, and library that the application uses.
+In their purest form, unikernels only execute a single process; this excludes any application that requires helper processes, scripts, etc. Moreover, the limited set of interfaces typically requires substantial porting effort for any application and libraries that the application uses.

-UKL seeks to enable unikernel optimizations to be broadly applicable.
-Our goal is to enable any unmodified Linux application and library to use UKL, with a re-compilation, as long as only one application needs to be linked into the kernel.
-Once the application is functional, the developer can incrementally enable unikernel optimizations/configurations.
-A large set of applications should be able to achieve some gain on the general-purpose end of the spectrum, while a much smaller set of applications will be able to achieve more substantial gains as we move toward the unikernel end.
+UKL seeks to enable unikernel optimizations while remaining broadly compatible.
+Our goal is to enable any unmodified Linux application and library to use UKL with a re-compilation, as long as only one application needs to be linked into the kernel.
+Once the application runs as a unikernel, the developer can incrementally enable unikernel optimizations/configurations.
+A large set of applications should be able to achieve some gain on the general-purpose end of the spectrum, while a much smaller set of applications will be able to achieve more substantial gains as we move toward the specialized unikernel end.